Efficient CHAD: Finding and Solving Efficiency Problems

 \paragraph{Inefficient Monoid Structures on Cotangents} Similar reasoning elsewhere in the code transformation uncovers some more operations that are required to be efficient and are potentially not.
 Naively (but see \cref{sec:informal-amortisation}), all of the operations shown in \cref{fig:constant-time-methods} must be constant-time.

 Because our source language type system (\cref{fig:source-language-1}) does not have unbounded-size products (i.e.\ $n$-ary tuples), one-hot cotangents are not an issue, because just building the one-hot value from (constant-time) zeros will take bounded cost anyway.
 An example of this is the $\tlPair{d}{\tZero}$ in $\Dsyn[\Gamma]{\tFst{\trm}}$ in \cref{fig:basic-chad}.
-(Had we included $n$-ary tuples in our language, these one-hots would have been a larger issue, needing a solution similar to that for arrays (\cref{sec:efficient-chad-on-array-types}); after all, from a complexity perspective, arrays are similar to (homogeneous) $n$-ary tuples.)
+(Had we included $n$-ary tuples in our language, these one-hots would have been a larger issue, needing a solution similar to that for arrays (\cref{sec:efficient-chad-on-array-types}); after all, arrays differ from (homogeneous) $n$-ary tuples only in that their size is not known statically, which does not matter much from a complexity perspective.)
 Thus we can focus on the other operations.

 As an example of the need for constant-time zero, consider the program $\trm$:

 for some some $n$-ary operation $\op$.
 Because of the $\tZero$ in the rule for $\Dsyn[\Gamma]{\tFst{\trm}}$, the backpropagator of the derivative of $\trm$ --- that is, $\tSnd{\Dsyn[{\var[1]} : \Pair \R \ty]{t}}$ --- will use $\tZero[{\Dsyn{\ty}_2}]$ once for each occurrence of $\tFst{}$ to create $n$ zero values of type $\Dsyn{\ty}_2$.
 If $\tZero[{\Dsyn{\ty}_2}]$ takes time $T_0$, then the backpropagator of the derivative of $t$ will take time at least on the order of $n \cdot T_0$, whereas $t$ itself is $O(n)$.
 Hence $T_0$ must indeed be constant, i.e.\ not dependent on $\ty$.